 Frequently Asked Questions

-Centegra Hospital-Huntley is currently under construction and is scheduled to open in 2016.
-We are committed to providing the services to our community.
+Centegra Hospital-Huntley is currently under construction and is scheduled to open August 9, 2016.
 Since the announcement of Centegra Hospital-Huntley, we have received tremendous support from the community.

 The hospital will be a 360,000 square-foot, 128-bed facility that offers state-of-the-art technology and a bright and airy architectural design intended to facilitate wellness and recovery.
 Click here to learn more about the services that will be offered at Centegra Hospital-Huntley.